Health equity: Bias in research

 Research to identify health inequities, how they arise and what can be done to address them is essential to securing health equity.
 However, the same exclusionary social structures that contribute to health inequities in society also influence and are reproduced by researchers and public health institutions.
 In other words, medicine and public health organizations have evolved to better meet the needs of some groups more than others.
 Candidate variance in research can be important to ensure a safe life for every individual equally.
 Precision medicine lacks in minority groups relative to its effectiveness in whites.
 While there are many examples of bias in medical and public health research, some general categories of exclusionary research practices include: 1) Structural invisibility – approaches to collection, analysis or publication of data which hide the potential contribution of social factors to the distribution of health risks or outcomes.
 For example, limitations in public health surveys in the United States to collect data on race, ethnicity, and nativity; (2) Institutionalized exclusion – codification of exclusionary social structures in research practices, instruments, and scientific models resulting in an inherent bias in favor of the normative group.
 For example, the definition of a human as an 80 kg man in toxicology; (3) Unexamined assumptions – cultural norms and unconscious bias that can impact all aspects of research.
 In other words, assuming that the researchers' perspective and understanding is objective and universally shared.
 For example, the lack of conceptual equivalence across multi-lingual survey instruments.

-Take the Asian-American community as a reference.
-For this subpopulation only is cancer the leading cause of death.
-This could be a result of Asian-Americans being less likely to appear in studies of environmental factors on health due to a false assumption that they are the same as whites.
+As an example, in the Asian-American subpopulation only, cancer is the leading cause of death.
+This could be a result of Asian-Americans being less likely to appear in studies of environmental factors on health, due to a false assumption that they are the same as whites.
 There is also a general distrust from the Asian-American population towards Western healthcare as a result of historical racial pressures and cultural differences.
-In recent years, governmental figures in the United States have pushed for change, especially with the recent pandemic where making healthcare more accessible became more understanding.
-Whether their ways in which they aim for change were considered as appropriate differed on the audience.
-Different racial and ethnic groups faced the pandemic on different levels than that of whites.
-It is in this way that COVID-19 served as an eye opener to some of the major issues at hand.
-For example, in minority groups in the United States other than Asian-American and Non-Hispanic groups, there were greater rates of infection, hospitalization, and death when compared to the rates of Whites.
-Despite efforts, there were also concerns in differences in efficacy of the vaccines against the pandemic.
-For example, many of the clinical trials in the development of COVID-19 vaccines did not consider safe and inclusive plans.
-Taking approaches that develop protocols specific to different groups equally could be a way to combat this.
+In recent years, governmental figures in the United States have pushed for change, especially with the recent pandemic bringing the accessibility of healthcare to the forefront.
+Whether their proposed solutions were considered appropriate differed on the audience.
+Different racial and ethnic groups were impacted by the pandemic to different extents, serving as an eye opener to major issues in health equity.
+For example, in the United States, most minority groups saw greater rates of infection, hospitalization, and death.
+There were also concerns in differences in vaccine efficacy, as many of the clinical trials in the development of COVID-19 vaccines did not consider safe and inclusive plans.
+Developing protocols specific to different groups equally could be a way to combat this.